fbpx

 When she’s not working, Donna enjoys playing hockey, travelling, and exploring in the mountains.
 She is excited to use her sport sector experience and research background to build capacity and develop innovative sport opportunities for current and future SportAbility members!

-Sport Development Coordinator
+Sport Development Manager

 Communications Coordinator